bookofproofs/bookofproofs.github.io/_sources/history/20th-century/guthrie.md

 title: Guthrie, William Gilmour
 born: 1905
 died: 1978
-keywords: William Guthrie, Generalised Method of Moments, linear independence, total excursion, correlation matrix, Guthrie-Kahan algorithm, parametric bootstrapping, matrix inverses
+keywords: william guthrie,guthrie
-description: Guthrie developed numerous statistical models, algorithms and theories, making significant contributions to the field of econometrics.
+description: William Guthrie graduated from Cambridge and gained an appointment at the University of St Andrews.
+He moved to become a professor at Magee College in Londonderry and eventually became Principal of the College.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---